Graduate careers in transport planning: what would I do?

 Graduates who enjoy focusing on detail may find that working on transport models and close analysis suits them, while conceptual thinkers may prefer to look at policies and spatial planning or master planning, considering how high-level issues affect large areas of land.

 Graduate employers include specialist transport planning consultancies, local authorities, engineering consultancies, planning consultancies, urban design practices and architects, management consultancies and transport providers.

 Some graduate opportunities are available as graduate transport planning scheme, for example those run by AECOM, Arup, Atkins, Mott Macdonald, Network Rail (civil engineering) and Transport for London (civil engineering).

 Remember, graduate schemes aren’t the only route into this career.
 Some employers, such as Mouchel, recruit graduates as trainees on an ad hoc basis.
 Keep an eye out for opportunities on TARGETjobs as well as on the websites of relevant organisations and professional bodies.

 Useful work experience for prospective transport planners

 Getting some relevant work experience can boost your CV and help you decide whether transport planning is the right career for you.
-Some employers in this sector offer summer placements and undergraduate year in industry placements.
+Some employers in this sector offer summer internships in transport planning and undergraduate year-in-industry placements.

 What is the career path of a transport planner?